Melanie Stimmell: Fine Art

 Programs, New Technology High School, Kayoo, Imadon Group, Visual Arts Scholastic Event, Les Craies d'Azur, and The Center for Hearing and Speech.
 She offers street painting workshops to children through the Orange County Performing Arts Center and the Los Angeles Music Center.
 She is currently teaching students from English classes at South Gate High School to street paint (Ms. Bell, Mr. DeLeon and Mr. Stelzreid's classes), and how to incorporate art into the core curriculum.

 Stimmell has worked in conjunction with online Photoshop guru Mark Monciardini of Photoshop Top Secret to create Photoshop tutorials for photographers and artists.

+In an interview, Stimmell discussed her artistic journey and philosophy.